From the Lorraine Motel to a diner frequented by Dr. King, these are the best places to explore the history of the civil rights movement in Memphis.

 Here’s where to explore his legacy and the history of civil rights in the city.

 Slave Haven Underground Railroad Museum

-Keep your wits about you when visiting this fascinating little museum.
-Its director, Elaine Lee Turner, is one of Memphis’ most notorious criminals—and proud of it.
-Turner and her six sisters racked up 17 arrests for taking part in sit-ins and freedom marches against segregation and racial oppression, making them the most arrested family in the city’s history.
+The director of this museum, Elaine Lee Turner, along with her six sisters were arrested 17 times for taking part in sit-ins and freedom marches against segregation and racial oppression, making them the most arrested family in the city’s history.

 The museum occupies the Burkle Estate, once part of the Underground Railroad, the secret network that helped people escape slavery.
-Exhibits include inventories of “slaves for sale” and advertisements riddled with racial stereotyping.
-The dank basement, reached via a steep ladder, harbored men and women for hours–sometimes days–until the signal came that it was safe to flee.
+The basement, reached via a steep ladder, harbored men and women for hours–sometimes days–until the signal came that it was safe to flee.

 National Civil Rights Museum

 More than 50 years since Dr. King’s death, gazing into the room where he spent his final hours has a profound effect on people.
 Room 306 of the Lorraine Motel, now the National Civil Rights Museum, has been painstakingly recreated as it looked in April 1968, from the peach-colored sheets to the glass of milk on the bedside table.